SixxPathz/Spice-Studio/README.md

 ## Credits

-- Food images sourced from Spoonacular API
+- Food images sourced from TheMealDB API
 - Fonts from Google Fonts
 - Icons from Font Awesome